huzaiif/huzaiif/README.md

 - 💡 Just a human teaching machines how to think (and sometimes overthink).

-- 🎓 Currently pursuing **Computer Science with a focus on AI, ML, and Deep Learning and all that brainy stuff**.
+- 🎓 Currently pursuing **Computer Science Engineering with a focus on AI, ML, and Deep Learning and all that brainy stuff**.

 - 🚀 Into **GenAI, Agentic AI, RAGs, LLM Fine-Tuning**, and anything that makes machines a bit smarter.